KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

 ## Prerequisites

-Please ensure that you have a recent version of Python installed, along with the latest version of [Ray](https://docs.ray.io/en/latest/ray-overview/installation.html).
+Please ensure that you have a recent version of Python installed, along with the latest version of [Ray](https://docs.ray.io/en/latest/ray-overview/installation.html) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 In most cases you can simply run `pip3 install -U ray[default]` to install Ray.

 ## Step 1: Infrastructure Setup